franckvalot/opencell-website-test/content/platform/technology.md

 background: /img/uploads/header-platform.jpg
 introduction:
   content: >-
-    With billions of connected users and objects, usage-based services face a massive scalability and reliability challenge that our enterprise-grade architecture has the capacity to handle.
+    With billions of connected users and objects, usage-based services face massive scalability and reliability challenges that our enterprise-grade architecture has the capacity to handle.
   title: Entreprise-grade-architecture
 boxes:
   - title: Multi-cloud deployment
     description: >-
       Opencell is “cloud-ready” and can be instantly deployed in a private or a public Cloud using Docker containers orchestrated by Kubernetes.
-If you prefer, you can also chose to run Opencell on virtual machines for on-premises deployment or in a managed hosting environment
+You can also chose to run Opencell on virtual machines for on-premises deployment or in a managed hosting environment
   - title: Scalability and high availability
     description: >-
-      Clustering allows Opencell to run on several parallel servers.
-This insures load balancing across different servers and high availability of the service.
-It also gives you the possibility to improve performance by simply adding more nodes to the cluster.
+      Clustering allows Opencell to run on several parallel servers providing load balancing and high availability of the service.
+It also makes it easy to improve performance by simply adding more nodes to the cluster.
   - title: Monitoring and alerting
     description: >-
-      Our microservice architecture based on Spark can achieve horizontal scalability to efficiently process large-scale of usage records.
-With a simple 3-node cluster, our architecture can process up to 3 000 usage records per second.
+      Our microservices architecture based on Spark can achieve horizontal scalability to efficiently process large-scale of usage records.
+With a simple 3-node cluster, we can currently process up to 3 000 usage records per second.
   - title: Performance efficiency
     description: >-
-      Opencell provides built-in monitoring and alerting tools that allow detecting system errors, components’ status and performance.
-All relevant events are logged and accessible on the Opencell Portal.
+      Built-in monitoring and alerting tools detect system errors as well as component status and performance.
+All relevant events are logged and accessible on our portal.
 businesslogic:
-  - alt: Business Logic
+  - alt: Business logic
     content: >-
-      Our platform lets you define specific, granular business rules and processing logic for each service you need to run your business.
+      Our platform lets you define specific, granular business rules and processing logic you need to run your business.

-      Our toolbox has everything you need to quickly model the most complex business requirements:
+      Our toolbox lets you quickly model the most complex business requirements
+      including:

       * Workflow and business process management rules